MichaelGrupp/evo/README.md

 ```bash
 pip install evo --upgrade --no-binary evo
 ```
-This will download the package and its dependencies from PyPi and install them.
+This will download the package and its dependencies from PyPi and install or upgrade them.
 Depending on your OS, you might be able to use `pip2` or `pip3` to specify the Python version you want.
 Tab completion for Bash terminals is supported via the [argcomplete](https://github.com/kislyuk/argcomplete/) package on most UNIX systems - open a new shell after the installation to use it.
 If you want, you can subscribe to new releases via https://libraries.io/pypi/evo.

 ### From Source
 Run this in the repository's base folder: